open-scientific/MFMP-THOR/README.md

 ## Summary

-There could 3 modes, a basic mode, a chemical mode and an exotic mode.
-We don't understand the latter two enough, so assume we are wrong
+There could be 3 modes, a basic mode, a chemical mode and an exotic mode.
+We don't understand the latter two enough, so assume we are wrong.

 In basic mode; the UV and copper oxide will create some browns gas, the bubbler will aerosolise some water molecules, the heat exchanger will create steam and it's vortex aspects will help move the exhaust and intake charges. you may see +20% BHP +20% Torque +5-14 MPG -33% Emmissions, This is great!